FerretDB/FerretDB/website/docs/intro.md

 queries to SQL, with PostgreSQL as the database engine.

-Initially built as open-source software, MongoDB was a game-changer for many developers, enabling them to build fast and robust applications using a NoSQL non-relational database.
+Initially built as open-source software, MongoDB was a game-changer for many developers, enabling them to build fast and robust applications.
 Its ease of use and extensive documentation made it a top choice for many developers looking for an open-source database.
 However, all this changed when they switched to an SSPL license,